My Pick of the Best Yoga Retreats in Bali for 2023

 This award-winning eco-conscious centre is one of the very best Bali yoga retreats which is both deeply luxurious and also still deeply rooted in the ancient traditions of Bali.
 It’s set in the jungle right alongside the sacred Ayung River, offering the perfect environment for healing, relaxation, rejuvenation and getting back in touch with your true self and with nature.

-Not surprisingly, Five Elements is not a cheap Bali yoga retreat but you get what you pay off.
-This retreat is pure bliss, from the luxurious riverside suites, right down to its heated ‘Watsu’ therapy pool and healing ceremonies.
-Click here to read reviews and to book!
+Not surprisingly, Five Elements is not a cheap Bali yoga retreat but you get what you pay for.
+This retreat is pure bliss, from the luxurious riverside suites, right down to its heated ‘Watsu’ therapy pool and healing ceremonies – it’s one of the very best luxury yoga retreats in Bali.